Best Blenders Reviewed and Compared

-Most regular blenders are affordable, but there are the new super-blenders from brands such as Blendtec, Sage, and KitchenAid which cost significantly more.
-Super-blenders are likely to tackle many more food preparation tasks, such as milling grains, making nut milk, heating soup, and chopping veg.
-These super-blenders usually come with lengthy guarantees along with claims to be more durable than cheaper models.
-More power does not necessarily mean better blending, but if you want to have a high-quality BPA-free plastic jug, extra blades and/or attachments for different preparation jobs, or an extended guarantee, you’ll need to pay more.
+Most regular blenders are affordable, but there are the new super-blenders coming from known brands among which we find Sage and KitchenAid which are quite pricey.
+Super-blenders are likely to be able to do the hard work such as grain milling, producing nut milk, heating soup, and cutting veg.
+These super-blenders usually come with lengthy guarantees along with claims to be longer lasting than cheaper models.
+More power does not necessarily mean more powerful blending, but if you want a BPA-free plastic jug, extra blades and/or attachments for different chopping jobs, or an extended guarantee, you’ll need to spend money.

 Q: Should I buy a smaller personal style blender or one for the countertop?

-Smoothie makers are a bit like jug blenders.
-The main difference is that smoothie makers usually have a dispensing tap so you can pour the liquid straight into a glass.
-They used to be ubiquitous in every kitchen store, but have gone the way of a lot of gadgets and been overtaken by the personal blender such as the Nutribullet.
+These are a bit like jug blenders.
+The main difference is that smoothie makers usually have a tap for dispensing so you can pour the liquid straight into a glass.
+They used to be ubiquitous in every kitchen store, but have gone the way of a lot of gadgets and been overtaken by devices as is the Nutribullet.
 The big drawback with smoothie makers was that the tap could get clogged up if the machine wasn’t making the fruit liquid enough.
 A blender is NOT a juicer.
-A juicer by its very name removes the juice from fruit and vegetables, leaving the pulp behind.
+A juicer by its very name removes the liquid part from fruit and vegetables, leaving the pulp behind.
 Some people will argue that extracting the pulp from fruit and vegetables reduces the fiber and vitamin content in the product.
 Blenders blitz the ingredients giving a thicker liquid, and with no waste pulp.

-Q: Do I need a soup maker or a blender?
+Q: Do I need a blender or actually a soup maker?